-• Office of the Director - In addition to the Director, Deputy Director, Chief of Staff, and senior advisors, the Office of the Director includes the Equal Employment Opportunity Office, the Office of Legal Access Programs (OLAP), the Ombuds, and the Planning, Analysis, and Statistics Division (PASD).
-These offices provide mission support to the Office of the Director by (1) ensuring equality and diversity in the work place; (2) providing oversight of certain pilot programs and initiatives; (3) overseeing the strategic management process; (4) conducting research, evaluation, and statistical analysis; (5) expanding analytics capacity to meet the demand for advances and predictive analysis; and (6) enhancing data quality and governance to quickly and effectively mitigate any data quality issues in the field.

-- Office of the General Counsel (OGC) provides legal advice on a wide variety of matters involving EOIR employees in the performance of their official duties.
+- Office of the Director In addition to the Director, Deputy Director, Chief of Staff, and senior advisors, the Office of the Director includes the Equal Employment Opportunity Office, the Ombuds, and the Planning, Analysis, and Statistics Division.
+These offices provide mission support to the Office of the Director by (1) ensuring equality and diversity in the work place; (2) providing oversight of certain pilot programs and initiatives; (3) overseeing the strategic management process; (4) conducting research, evaluation, and statistical analysis; (5) expanding analytics capacity to meet the demand for advances and predictive analysis; and (6) enhancing data quality and governance to quickly and effectively mitigate any data quality issues in the field. - Office of the General Counsel (OGC) Provides legal advice on a wide variety of matters involving EOIR employees in the performance of their official duties.
 OGC staff handle employee labor relations issues, review and prosecute complaints involving attorney misconduct, and coordinate and respond to requests for assistance involving immigration fraud.
-OGC also coordinates development of agency regulations and forms; provides litigation support to U.S. Attorneys, the Civil Division's Office of Immigration Litigation, and the Solicitor General's Office; coordinates inter-agency activities; and responds to all Freedom of Information Act and Privacy Act requests. - Office of Policy (OP) centralizes coordination between the components on a number of policy projects and issues, including policy development, communications, strategic planning, training, and legal updates.
-This new office (1) identifies, develops, drafts, standardizes, and communicates agency priorities and policies; (2) oversees and standardizes the EOIR regulatory process; and (3) coordinates all legal training and related resources. - Office of Administration (OA) provides administrative and managerial support in several areas concerning financial management or special emphasis and compliance programs.
-Specifically, OA supports the following areas: appropriations, budget and financial management, contracts and procurement, human resources, security, space and facilities management, and logistics. - Office of Information Technology (OIT) is responsible for the design, development, operations, and maintenance of the complete range of information technology systems supporting EOIR's day-to-day operations.
+OGC also coordinates development of agency regulations and forms; provides litigation support to U.S. Attorneys, the Civil Division's Office of Immigration Litigation, and the Solicitor General's Office; coordinates inter-agency activities; and responds to all Freedom of Information Act (FOIA) and Privacy Act requests. - Office of Policy (OP) Centralizes coordination between the components on a number of policy projects and issues, including policy development, communications, strategic planning, training, and legal updates.
+This new office (1) identifies, develops, drafts, standardizes, and communicates agency priorities and policies; (2) oversees and standardizes the EOIR regulatory process; (3) coordinates all legal training and related resources; and (4) oversees legal access programs.

+- Office of Administration (OA) Provides administrative and managerial support in several areas concerning financial management or special emphasis and compliance programs.
+Specifically, OA supports the following areas: budget and financial management, contracts and procurement, human resources, space and facilities management, and security. - Office of Information Technology (OIT) Responsible for the design, development, operations, and maintenance of the complete range of information technology systems supporting EOIR's day-to-day operations.
 OIT manages programs such as EOIR's current multi-year effort to modernize the case management and related electronic systems that support EOIR's mission.
-The EOIR Court and Appeals Systems (ECAS) program has been established to modernize these systems and reduce maintenance costs though phased elimination of paper filings and processing and retaining all records and documents in electronic form.
+The ECAS program has been established to modernize these systems and reduce maintenance costs though phased elimination of paper filings and processing and retaining all records and documents in electronic form.
 OIT has also improved EOIR's IT security posture by leveraging staff resources and refining internal change management processes, positioning EOIR as one of the Department's cybersecurity leaders.